nathoze/ONNV_CHIKV/README.md

 The R scripts allow to load the data, plot the data (figure 1), run the MCMC algorithm, and display the parameter estimates.

+All the scripts can be run sequentially using the script main.R